Studying Medicine in Germany

 Typical questions raised within the subject

-- How do you treat a child with scarlet fever?
+- How do you treat a child who has scarlet fever?

-- How do you read a scientific study, and what conclusions do you draw from it for practical application?
+- How do you read a scientific study, and what conclusions do you draw from it for practical purposes?

 The subject suits you,...